Hastings & Earldoms

 throne in 1483 and took his nephews Edward V and Richard.
 Their disappearance

-For this reason he is considered to have been an evil and unscrupulous man.
+hide!
+For the suspected murders, King Richard III is considered to have been an evil and unscrupulous man.

 Hence the evolution of the modern Richard III Society to try